awesomerank/rank/README.md

 ## TODO
 - Add parsers for Ruby, Golang, Rust, Javascript.
+- Review current limitations.
+Think of better way to parse pages.
 - Generate Meta page for existing parsers.
 - Put everything on Github Pages, commit after each build (use schedule and API).
 - Add tests.